carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ### Function-like `package` and `import` syntax

-> **NOTE:** This open question will be resolved before asking for a comment
-> deadline.
-Either this will be adopted or not, possibly partially, and
-> "Alternatives" will be updated accordingly.

 The proposal currently suggests function-like syntax for `import()`, and more specialized syntax for `package`.